AI Summary

 Try not to make a decision relying on these.
 It might turn into a pitfall for your web app project.

-• Through online research, you’ll get thousands of recommendations and put you into confusion
+- Through online research, you’ll get thousands of recommendations, which will put you into confusion

-Few factors you must consider before sticking on to a tech stack for your web app.
+Few factors you must consider before sticking with a tech stack for your web app.

 Requirement: Before you invest in a tech stack, you must clearly know the intention behind your web app development idea.
-Whether you’re looking to develop a simple online store, or large e-commerce enterprise, depending on your requirement, you can choose a stack.
+Whether you’re looking to develop a simple online store or a large e-commerce enterprise, depending on your requirements, you can choose a stack.

 Development time: As you delay in the development phase, you’ll be a step behind your competitors.
-Therefore, how quickly you develop your web app, you can market it that fast.
+Therefore, how quickly you develop your web app, the faster you can market it.
 The technologies in your stack matter the most in speeding up your development.
 Choose a web development stack that inculcates advanced speeding up technologies.

-Budget: When you’re going to invest in a web app tech stack, you should take into account your developers’ salary and maintenance charges.
+Budget: When you’re going to invest in a web app tech stack, you should take into account your developers’ salaries and maintenance charges.
 Make sure the stack fits into your budget.

 Security: Cyberattacks are a major threat to online businesses today.
 Therefore, the tech stack you choose should have technologies embedded with high-level security standards.